 Headless/decoupled Drupal has received a lot of buzz in the last year.
 But the rise of decoupled Drupal has also been met with due skepticism, as there are significant challenges.
 We’re not here to further that flame war; you can find the details elsewhere.
 In some specific cases, taking the decoupled approach can be worth the cost of dealing with those challenges.
-But in many — if not most — cases, that list of challenges trumps the novelty of decapitation.
+But in many — if not most — cases, that list of challenges outweighs the novelty of decapitation.

 At Advomatic, we’ve been exploring how to achieve the same goals of decoupling, while avoiding that hefty list of challenges.

 The direction that we’ve been heading is to use styleguide-driven development (SDD).